Join Chef Andre at OIC on Wednesday, March 9, 2022 at 11:30 for a Culinary Cooking Demonstration for ESL students. Learn how you can join the class.

 1970

-OIC of America, Inc. is established to serve as the national headquarters to OIC Affiliates and provide technical assistance to communities replicating the OIC model.
+OIC of America, Inc. (OICA) is established to serve as the national headquarters to OIC Affiliates and provide technical assistance to communities replicating the OICA model.

 1971